Fisker seeks rejection of Chinese suitor it blames for its bankruptcy

 Fisker attacked the creditors' proposal in a series of court filings on Wednesday with the bankruptcy court in Wilmington, Delaware, noting that after Wanxiang bought A123 Systems Inc, a battery maker, it cut supplies to Fisker.

 An attorney for the creditors' committee disputed that, noting that Wanxiang acquired A123 months after Fisker idled its production to save cash.
-"Fisker was no longer producing cars at that time," said Sunni Beville, of law firm Brown Rudnick.
+"Fisker was no longer producing cars at that time," said Sunni Beville of Brown Rudnick.

-The creditors' committee has called the Wanxiang bid proposal the best option.
-It also asked the bankruptcy court to allow it to sue to former Fisker director David Manion and others for improperly pushing the sale to Li.
+The creditors' committee have called the Wanxiang bid proposal the best option and they also asked the bankruptcy court to allow them to sue to former Fisker director David Manion and others for improperly pushing the sale to Li.

-Hanging in the balance are the assets of a company once touted as America's "green" rival to prestigious brands such as Maserati, but that has not made its signature Karma vehicle in more than a year.
+Hanging in the balance are the assets of a company once touted as America's "green" rival to prestigious brands such as Maserati, but which has not made its signature Karma in more than a year.

 An entity affiliated with Li planned to buy Fisker after he paid $25 million for Fisker's government loan, outbidding Wanxiang.
 Instead of using cash, the Li affiliate planned to buy Fisker's assets using a "credit bid" of a portion of what Fisker owed on that loan, leaving other creditors with next to nothing.